 Ruby Slippers Productions

-As fans know, many of Hilton’s recent recordings were with her trio of Curtis and drummer Rudy Royston and she indicates that they never rehearsed; she introduced the composition and then they played, so like the best jazz, it all unfolded in the moment.
-That same approach is present here.
-But, before going further, a few qualifying words are in order.
-Hilton sometimes draws criticism for her music being “too pretty,” or “standard piano jazz.”
-Yet, one need only look at the resumes of her bandmates.
-Last time out we commented that Curtis is a mainstay accompanist for Orrin Evans, plays with his brother, pianist Zaccai, and has appeared on several recordings from Eddie Palmieri, Sean Jones and Chief Xian Atunde Adjuah (aka Christian Scott).
+Curtis is a mainstay accompanist for Orrin Evans, plays with his brother, pianist Zaccai, is a member of Harold Lopez-Nussa’s quartet, and has appeared on several recordings from Eddie Palmieri, Sean Jones, and Chief Xian Atunde Adjuah (aka Christian Scott).
 Royston may well be the most in-demand drummer in jazz.
 He is essentially the “house” drummer for almost all the Posi-Tone releases for example, and plays with countless artists from Bill Frisell, the late Ron Miles, and even the avant-garde leader Dave Douglas, to mention just a handful.
-Calvaire has plenty of cred too, logging in with The SF Jazz Collective, and Wynton Marsalis’ Lincoln Center Jazz Orchestra.
 Thomas leads the Revive Big Band and has a very extensive resume, in short, he is a former student of trumpeters Nicholas Payton and Roy Hargrove, whose role varies from sideman and section leader to bandleader and musical director on international tours for artists like Esperanza Spalding and Kamasi Washington.
 So, don’t be fooled; these players respect Hilton both for her compositional approach but even more for her loose approach, allowing them to freely improvise and interact.

 - Jim Hynes